 There are essentially two ways to sell shares of ownership to your successors.
 Either a lump sum payment or staying partially connected with a monthly income.
 Selling your business is an effective strategy if a business owner needs cash for retirement.
 Seller financing is the most common way to sell ownership to a family member.
 Often this is beneficial to both parties as the buyer often does not have the cash up front and the seller continues to receive income on a regular basis.
 This option allows the seller to stay on as a paid consultant.
 As such you can help guide the heir to ensure their success at running the business

 Dividing Inheritance among Heirs

-Dividing your estate is often a large source of contention especially for family-owned businesses.
-Dividing an inheritance which includes a business becomes more complex.
+Dividing your estate is often a large source of contention, especially for family-owned businesses.
+It is more complex to divide an inheritance which includes a business.

 For instance, suppose you have two children.
 In your estate, you own $500,000 in investments, a business worth $1.5 million, and a house worth $300,000.
 One of your children wishes to follow in your footsteps and run the family business.
 While the other child does not want anything to do with it.
 It is fair to give your business to one and the rest of your estate to the other.
 While that is for you to decide, understanding the value of your business can help split your estate in the best interest of all parties.

 Planning for issues in advance can avoid many potential problems with succession planning.
 By knowing the value of all your assets including your business, you can divide your estate equitably.
 This may mean making alternative arrangements.
 One option may include giving passive shares of your business with dividend rights to non-active children.
 Another option would be to draft a buy/sell agreement that allows shareholders to be bought out with future profits.
 Once you decide how you are going to transfer your family business, the next step is drafting a buy/sell agreement.